lhelwerd/top2000/README.md

 - `output.toml`: Formatting settings for different output formats, such as a multi-columnar CSV layout.

+### Web application

+First install dependencies for the package using `npm install`.
+Ensure you have a suitable JSON dump file for the Web application, such as one generated in the [parsing](#parsing) section above with `json` as one of the output formats.
+Then use `npm start` to compile a development version of the application and start a local server to hst the files.
+For production, use `npm run build` to obtain files for hosting on a server.
+In order to produce a single file with all assets combined which most browsers can open from local filesystems, use `npm run single-file`.
+Then, the `dist` directory contains an `index.html` file (and if not using a single-file build, the other assets) for distribution.

+### Validation

-In order to validate JSON files from APIs and TOML setting files, first install `check-jsonschema` with `pip install check-jsonschema==0.30.0`, then run `./validate_schema.sh` in this repository.
+In order to validate JSON files from APIs, JSON output and TOML setting files, first install `check-jsonschema` with `pip install check-jsonschema==0.30.0`, then run `./validate_schema.sh` in this repository.

 ## License

-The module is licensed under the MIT License.
+The module and Web application are licensed under the MIT License.
 See the [license](LICENSE) file for more information.